theperiperi/theperiperi/README.md

 <div align="left">

-Hi there!
-I'm Priya Sridhar, a 3rd-year BTech Artificial Intelligence and Data Science student at Shiv Nadar University.
-Passionate about Competitive Programming and Python, I love tackling challenging problems and exploring algorithms.
-Beyond academics, I'm diving into Web Development and Machine Learning, aiming to create innovative projects that merge technology with impact.
-Let's connect and explore the possibilities together!
+I'm Priya Sridhar, a 4th-year B.Tech Artificial Intelligence and Data Science student at Shiv Nadar University, and a former SWE Intern at Google.
+I specialize in **full-stack development, AI/ML, and competitive programming**, with a passion for building scalable systems and impactful solutions.
+Beyond academics, I do CP for fun and explore innovative projects in **Web Development and Machine Learning** while mentoring and contributing to developer communities.

 </div>